schalmersdev/Fluid/README.md

 Welcome to Fluid
 ================

-Fluid is based on Foundation a responsive front-end framework.
+Fluid is a branched version of <a href="http://foundation.zurb.com/docs">Foundation</a> a responsive front-end framework.
 You can quickly prototype and build sites or apps that work on any kind of device with Fluid, which includes layout constructs (like a fully responsive grid), elements and best practices.

 Fluid has extended browser support to include IE8 and graded support for IE7 by providing non mobile-first styles to thoes browsers that dont support media queries.